Great Britain at the Olympics: Medals by Winter Games

-Medals by Summer Sport
+Medals by summer sport

 This table excludes seven medals – one gold, two silver, and four bronze – awarded in the 1908 and 1920 figure skating events.

-Medals by Winter Sport
+Medals by winter sport

 This table includes seven medals – one gold, two silver, and four bronze – awarded in the 1908 and 1920 figure skating events.

 List of Winter Olympic medallists

 This list also contains the medals won in winter sports at the 1908 and 1920 Summer Olympics, which are not counted in the overall winter Olympic total.

 Multiple medallists

 The following athletes have won more than one medal for Great Britain at the Winter Olympics, or in winter disciplines.
 Bold denotes athletes that have not yet retired.

 Stripped medal

 Great Britain's only stripped medal in Winter Olympic history was an Alpine Skiing bronze at the 2002 Winter Olympics in Salt Lake City.
-Alain Baxter tested positive for a banned substance, resulting from Baxter using an inhaler product which, unknowingly to him, contained different chemicals in the United States.
+Alain Baxter tested positive for a banned substance, resulting from Baxter using a branded inhaler product bought in Salt Lake City which, unknown to him, contained different chemicals in the United States than in his native country.
+While the British version contained no banned substances, the American version did, albeit in small amounts.
+Baxter was exonerated of deliberate wrong doing, but was forced to return his medal on the basis of strict liability.